openrewrite/rewrite-spring/LICENSE/moderne-source-available-license.md

 Examples of third parties that are prohibited under this limitation include but are not limited to:
   * Sourcegraph and Sourcegraph Batch Changes
+  * Amazon Q Code Transformer
+  * Broadcom Application Advisor

 You may not and will not alter, remove, or obscure any licensing, copyright, or other notices of the Licensor in the Software.
-Any use of the Licensor:undefined:s Trademarks is subject to applicable law (but no license is granted hereunder with respect to the Licensor:undefined:s Trademarks).
+Any use of the Licensor's Trademarks is subject to applicable law (but no license is granted hereunder with respect to the Licensor's Trademarks).

 ## Patents

-The Licensor grants You a license, under any of the Licensor:undefined:s patent claims covering the Software, to make, have made, use, import and have imported the Software, in each case subject to, and conditional upon compliance with, the limitations and conditions in this Agreement.
+The Licensor grants You a license, under any of the Licensor's patent claims covering the Software, to make, have made, use, import and have imported the Software, in each case subject to, and conditional upon compliance with, the limitations and conditions in this Agreement.
 This license does not cover any patent claims that You cause to be infringed by Modifications or additions to the Software.
 If You or Your Company make any claim that the Software (or any Modification owned by or available from the Licensor) infringes or contributes to infringement of any patent, the patent license granted under this Agreement ends immediately.

 ## Notices